rpragustian/cypress/QUICK_START.md

 ### 2. **Check Actions Tab**
 - Go to your repository on GitHub
 - Click the **Actions** tab
-- You should see the workflows running automatically
+- You should see the workflow running automatically

 ### 3. **View Results**
 - **Reports**: Download artifacts from the Actions tab